 Check out my photos & guidebook, to see why I fell in love!

 I live on the loft of a house from the 1700's, the walls are slanted half way up.
 I am a full-time artist living in my atelier, so there is artwork everywhere and few surfaces that are not painted in bright colours.
 My apartment is a cosy place most people find they can immediately relax in.
 I have a lot of artwork on my walls, secondhand, mismatched furniture, many colourful pillows, windows filled with plants and flowers, rows of beautiful art books and other endless things to look at.
 We haven't designer furniture, or lots of clean white lines, this is an old house, we are struggling artists and haven't much need for expensive material items.
+If you are used to a place with expensive designer things around you, new everything and a minimalist style, then this is NOT the place for you.

 I love to have pretty things around me, art, books, old tins, boxes and trinkets from another time.